AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Add 400 uL of wash buffer.
 Centrifuge for 2 minutes at 16000 rpm.
 Discard liquid.

-- Repeat the wash.
-Add 400 uL of wash buffer.
+- Add 400 uL of wash buffer.
 Centrifuge for 2 minutes at 16000 rpm.
 Discard liquid.

 - Centrifuge columns dry for 2 minutes at 16000 rpm.

 - Move green RNA spin column into final RNA 1.5 mL tube ("ID RNA").

 - Add 40 µL of warmed DNA/RNA free water (56°C) to spin column.
 Let columns sit for 5 minutes.
 Spin for 30 seconds at 16000 rpm.
 DO THIS TWICE!
 Total elution volume = 80 µL

+- Prepare Qubit reagents during incubation waiting periods.

 - Proceed directly to QC.
 Store the RNA at -80°C if not proceeding to QC.